 Melbourne Bike Share is a convenient way to make a short trip in the city.
 Simply purchase a subscription that suits you, take a bike when you need it and then return it to one of the 50 bike stations throughout the city.
 There are two bike stations located at Federation Square on Flinders Street (next to the Melbourne Visitor Centre) and on Russell Street Extension.
 For more information and pricing enquiries call 1300 711 590.

 Located within walking distance of major Melbourne attractions, Fed Square is the perfect place to start exploring the city.
-Download our Walking Map of Melbourne and enjoy a leisurely stroll though the hidden laneways, lush parklands and bustling arts precinct.
+Download our Walking Map of Melbourne and enjoy a leisurely stroll through the hidden laneways, lush parklands and bustling arts precinct.